streamlit/docs/content/streamlit-cloud/get-started/deploy-an-app/index.md

 3. Pick a custom subdomain between 6 and 63 characters in length for your app's URL and hit "**Save**"
    ![Custom subdomain save](/images/streamlit-cloud/custom-subdomain-save.png)

 It's that simple!
 You can then access your app by visiting your custom subdomain URL 🎉.
-For example, [https://deep-dream.streamlitapp.com/](https://deep-dream.streamlitapp.com/).

 If a custom subdomain is not available (e.g. because it's already taken), you'll see an error message like this: